majianthu/copent/README.md

 This algorithm composes of two steps: estimating empirical copula density with rank statistics and estimating copula entropy from the estimated empirical copula density with kNN method.
 Since both steps are with non-parametric methods, the copent algorithm can be applied to any cases without making assumptions.

+An preprint paper on the copent package is [available](https://arxiv.org/abs/2005.14025) on arXiv.
 For more information, please refer to [1-3].
 For more information in Chinese, please follow [this link](http://blog.sciencenet.cn/blog-3018268-978326.html).

 #### Functions
 * copent -- main function;